 - Data on file.
 Orexo US, Inc

-ZUBSOLV® (buprenorphine and naloxone) sublingual tablet (CIII) is indicated for the treatment of opioid dependence and should be used as part of a complete treatment plan to include counseling and psychosocial support.
+ZUBSOLV® (buprenorphine and naloxone) sublingual tablet (CIII) is indicated for the treatment of opioid dependence.
+ZUBSOLV should be used as part of a complete treatment plan that includes counseling and psychosocial support.

-Treatment should be initiated under the direction of physicians who are certified under the Drug Addiction Treatment Act of 2000, and who have been assigned a unique identification number (“X” number).
+Treatment should be initiated under the direction of healthcare providers who meet certain qualifying requirements under the Drug Addiction Treatment Act of 2000, and who have been assigned a unique identification number (“X” number).

 IMPORTANT SAFETY INFORMATION

-ZUBSOLV sublingual tablet should not be used by patients hypersensitive to buprenorphine or naloxone, as serious adverse reactions, including anaphylactic shock, have been reported.
+ZUBSOLV is contraindicated in patients with a history of hypersensitivity to buprenorphine or naloxone, as serious adverse reactions, including anaphylactic shock, have been reported.

 Warnings and Precautions

-ZUBSOLV sublingual tablet can be abused in a manner similar to other opioids, legal or illicit.
-Clinical monitoring appropriate to the patient’s level of stability is essential.
+Addiction, Abuse, and Misuse: Buprenorphine can be abused in a similar manner to other opioids.
+Monitor patients for conditions indicative of diversion or progression of opioid dependence and addictive behaviors.
 Multiple refills should not be prescribed early in treatment or without appropriate patient follow-up visits.

-Neonatal opioid withdrawal syndrome (NOWS) is an expected and treatable outcome of prolonged use of opioids during pregnancy, whether that use is medically-authorized or illicit.
+Neonatal Opioid Withdrawal Syndrome (NOWS): Neonatal opioid withdrawal syndrome (NOWS) is an expected and treatable outcome of prolonged use of opioids during pregnancy.

-ZUBSOLV sublingual tablet is not appropriate as an analgesic.
+Risk of Overdose in Opioid-Naïve Patients: ZUBSOLV is not appropriate as an analgesic.
 There have been reported deaths of opioid-naïve individuals who received a 2-mg sublingual dose of buprenorphine.

 Use in Specific Populations

-Adverse events commonly observed with the sublingual administration of buprenorphine/naloxone sublingual tablets during clinical trials and post-marketing experience are headache, nausea, vomiting, hyperhidrosis, constipation, signs and symptoms of withdrawal, insomnia, pain, and peripheral edema.
+Adverse events commonly observed with the sublingual administration of ZUBSOLV are headache, nausea, vomiting, hyperhidrosis, constipation, signs and symptoms of withdrawal, insomnia, pain, and peripheral edema.

 This is not a complete list of potential adverse events associated with buprenorphine/naloxone sublingual tablets.
 Please see full Prescribing Information for a complete list.